thindil/steamsky/MODDING.md

 ### General informations
 - Open file *recipes.dat* in *data* directory.
-- Each value in item data structure must be one line length.
+- Each value in recipe data structure must be one line length.
 - File must end with `[]`.

 ### Recipe data structure
 - Each recipe start from `[` symbol.
-Numbers between `[` and `]` are just for easier counting items indexes.
+Numbers between `[` and `]` are just for easier counting recipes indexes.
 You can write any text between symbols.
 - Material: Item type of materials need for recipe.
 Each material must be separated with `, ` (comma and space)
 - Amount: Amount of crafting materials needed for recipe.
 If you set more than